Mineth03/Dementia-Prediction-System-With-Comprehensive-Features/README.md

 ## 🛠️ Run the system

-### Can easily run the system by run the .bat file.
+### Can easily run the system by running the .bat file.